Hosting a Static Website on a Private S3 Bucket

 Security Model#

-Why keep S3 private?
-It gives me one front door.
-Every request goes through CloudFront where I can enforce HTTPS, apply redirects and headers, and see consistent logs.
+Every request goes through CloudFront—one front door.
+I can enforce HTTPS, apply redirects and headers, and see consistent logs.
 Users cannot bypass the CDN to hit S3 directly, which protects the origin, improves cache hit rate, and avoids duplicate URLs on s3.amazonaws.com.
-I do not run AWS WAF today, but this setup makes it easy to add WAF at CloudFront later without changing the origin.
+I don’t run AWS WAF today, but this setup makes it easy to add later without changing the origin.

 Observability and Cost#